harvard-lil/bag-nabit/README.md

 Options:
   -a, --amend                     Update an existing archive.
 May add OR
                                   OVERWRITE existing data.
-  -u, --url TEXT                  URL to archive (can be repeated) -p, --path PATH                 File or directory to archive (can be
+  -u, --url TEXT                  URL to archive (can be repeated).
+May be a
-                                  repeated)
+                                  bare url or a JSON dict with a "url" key and an optional "output" key -p, --path PATH                 File or directory to archive (can be repeated)
-  --hard-link                     Use hard links when copying files (when
+  -c, --collect TEXT              Collection tasks in JSON format --hard-link                     Use hard links when copying files (when
                                   possible)
   -i, --info TEXT                 bag-info.txt metadata in key:value format